vikinghug/vikingcli/README.md

 The commands are:

-    clone     clone all of the viking repositories to the current directory.
+    clone       clone all of the viking repositories to the current directory. branch      switch all repositories to a specific branch pull        pull the latest revision from GitHub